Best practices and guidance for code components created using Power Apps component framework

 Minimize the number of components on a screen

 Each time you add a component to your canvas app, it takes a finite amount of time to render.
-The more components you add, the longer the render time will be.
+Render time increases with each component you add.
 Carefully measure the performance of your code components as you add more to a screen using the Developer Performance tools.

 Currently, each code component bundles their own library of shared libraries such as Fluent UI and React.
-Loading multiple instances of the same library will not load these libraries multiple times.
-However, loading multiple different code components will result in the browser loading multiple bundled versions of these libraries.
+Loading multiple instances of the same library won't load these libraries multiple times.
+However, loading multiple different code components results in the browser loading multiple bundled versions of these libraries.
 In the future, these libraries will be able to be loaded and shared with code components.

 Allow makers to style your code component